 Do I need to have moles removed?

 You typically only need to have moles removed if any of the above issues are apparent — like a change in size or color.
-Dr. Henry removes moles right in his office by thoroughly numbing your skin and gently shaving off the worrisome tissue.
+Our team can remove moles in the office by thoroughly numbing your skin and gently shaving off the worrisome tissue.

-Once you’re fully treated, Dr. Henry usually recommends coming in at least once a year for comprehensive skin checks.
-If you have a history of abnormal moles, he may want to see you more frequently.
+Once you’re fully treated, we usually recommend coming in at least once a year for comprehensive skin checks.
+If you have a history of abnormal moles, we may want to see you more frequently.

 Book your mole evaluation and skin check at Advanced Dermatology & Skin Cancer Center, PLLC either online or over the phone.